Baby's First Years

 Nathan A. Fox, PhD, is a Distinguished University Professor in the Department of Human Development and Quantitative Methodology at the University of Maryland.
 He conducts research on the effects of early experience on brain and behavioral development in infants and children.
 He is an elected Fellow of the American Association for the Advancement of Science, the Association for Psychological Science and the American Academy of Arts and Sciences and received the Distinguished Scientific Contributions Award from the Society for Research in Child Development.

-Lisa A. Gennetian is a Visiting Associate Professor in the Sanford School of Public Policy at Duke University.
+Lisa A. Gennetian is a Pritzker Associate Professor of Early Learning Policy Studies in the Sanford School of Public Policy at Duke University.
 Dr. Gennetian’s research spans poverty and policy research, income security and stability, early care and education, and children’s development, with a lens toward causal mechanisms.
 In addition to her role in the Baby’s First Years study, Dr. Gennetian directs a body of research applying insights from behavioral economics to support parent engagement in, and enhance the impacts of, early childhood interventions and leads research on the economic circumstances of Hispanic children and families with the National Center for Research on Hispanic Families and Children.